jku-win-dke/AISA-XMI-Mapper/README.md

 				sh:path rdf:value
 			] .

-These basic elements are not part of the AIXM 5.1.1 XMI file and therefore added manually.
-Other GML constructs like gml:pos inherited through gml:Point are also not part of the AIXM 5.1.1 XMI file either and not considered.
+These basic elements are mandatory for AIXM features and not modelled accordingly in the AIXM 5.1.1 UML class diagrams, therefore, they are added manually.
+Other GML constructs like gml:pos inherited through gml:Point are also not part of the AIXM 5.1.1 UML class diagrams.
 A generated AIXM RDFS/SHACL document could be combined with a GML RDFS/SHACL document for a complete validation of the data.

 #### 3.3.2.2.
 Basic Mapping Methods